Spirals-Team/test4repair-experiments/results/Nopol+UnsatGuided/Patches and Analysis/Math/Math82/readme.md

 Average Nb of Removed Tests:0

 Running Nopol+UnsatGuided does not changes the original patch for any of the 30 seeds.
-The human patch changes the if condition, the generated patch modifies the value of the column index, we think it is incorrect.
+The human patch changes the if condition, the generated Nopol patch modifies the value of the column index, we think it is incorrect.